abinit/abinit/doc/tutorial/tddft.md

 implementation of Casida's formalism.

-*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+*Before beginning, you might consider to work in a different subdirectory as for the other tutorials.
 Why not "Work_tddft"?*

 Now, you are ready to run ABINIT and prepare the needed file.